Toshiba won't cancel $18 billion chip deal unless any major material change: CEO

 Asked what was meant by drastic change, he cited the failure to receive Chinese regulatory approval or some unforeseen situation involving the consortium.

-He declined to comment on any plans should the deal fail to receive approval by the annual shareholders’ meeting in June.
+He declined to comment on any plans should the deal fail to receive approval by Toshiba’s annual shareholders’ meeting in June.

-Kurumatani this month became the first outsider to lead Toshiba in half a century as the conglomerate works to recover from the worst years in its 142-year history after a $1.3 billion accounting scandal and the bankruptcy of its U.S. nuclear power subsidiary.
+Kurumatani this month became the first outsider to lead Toshiba in half a century.
+The conglomerate is working to recover from the worst years in its 142-year history, after a $1.3 billion accounting scandal beginning in 2015 and the bankruptcy of its U.S. nuclear power subsidiary in 2017.

+A former banker who headed the Japanese arm of private equity firm CVC Capital Partners, Kurumatani is equipped with a network of personal connections which includes politicians, bureaucrats and finance industry executives.

+He said he aimed to compile a five-year turnaround plan by the end of 2018 after reviewing Toshiba’s business portfolio.

 Reporting by Makiko YamazakiEditing by Christopher Cushing